-The National Safety Council (NSC) estimates that 164 people may die on U.S. roads this Independence Day holiday period.
+The National Safety Council estimates 565 people may die on U.S. roads this Independence Day holiday period.
 Holidays traditionally are a time of travel for families across the United States.
 Many choose car travel, which has the highest fatality rate of any major form of transportation based on fatalities per passenger mile.
-Holidays also are often a cause for celebrations involving alcohol consumption, a major contributing factor to motor-vehicle crashes.
+Holidays also are often a cause for celebrations involving alcohol consumption, a major contributing factor to motor vehicle crashes.

 Independence Day is observed on July 4.
 The Independence Day holiday period varies from 1.25 to 4.25 days in length, depending on which day of the week the holiday falls.
-In 2018, the holiday falls on a Wednesday, so the Independence Day holiday period is 1.25 days and extends from 6 p.m.
-Tuesday, July 3, to 11:59 p.m.
-Wednesday, July 4.
-Although many Americans may take additional time off to extend the holiday into a long weekend, the dates used to calculate this estimate only reflect this core holiday period.
-Mid-week Independence Day holiday periods lasting only 1.25 days are relatively rare, with only six occurring in the 37 years since the inception of the Fatality Analysis Reporting System (FARS) in 1975.
-Because of the rarity of these short holiday periods and the wide span of years over which they occurred, additional caution should be used when interpreting these estimates.
+In 2019, the holiday falls on a Thursday, so the Independence Day holiday period is 4.25 days and extends from 6 p.m.
+Wednesday, July 3, to 11:59 p.m.
+Sunday, July 7.

 National Safety Council estimate